nickn17/evDash/README.md

 - EU companies can support me via IBAN/Invoice (my company is non-VAT payer in Slovakia).

 Thank you for supporting me.

+Many thanks to Blas, Jens, Калин and others for help.

 ## Screens and shortcuts
 - Middle button - menu